MicrosoftDocs/msteams-docs/msteams-platform/concepts/messaging-extensions/search-extensions.md

 ### Search type message extensions

 For search based messaging extension set the `type` parameter to `query`.
 Below is an example of a manifest with a single search command.
 A single messaging extension can have up to 10 different commands associated with it.
-This can include both multiple search and multiple action based commands.
+This can include both multiple search and multiple Action-based commands.

 #### Complete app manifest example